 Migration, Globalization, and the Environment

 Engage directly with communities impacted by globalization, migration, immigration, and environmental issues.
 Hear first-hand accounts from Mexican citizens and their stories of migration to the United States, both with and without legal papers.
 Learn about the impacts of globalization on the environment by visiting small rural villages.
-While appealing to a wide cross-section of students, this program is a particularly good fit for environmental studies, religious studies, women’s studies, peace and justice, and Spanish language majors and minors.
+While appealing to a wide cross-section of students, this program is a particularly good fit for: Environmental Studies, Religious Studies, Gender, Sexuality, and Women’s Studies, Peace and Justice Studies, and Spanish language majors and minors.

 Learn more and apply to this program